Leave a Comment

 fruits Fruits of experience or effort and what emerges from them.

-Long fruit such as banana: May depict male sexuality.
+Long fruit such as banana: See Banana

-Apple: Temptation; breast.
+Apple: Temptation; breast; healthy food.

 Lemon: Possibly symbolises the feelings of bitterness, sourness.
 In some nations the lemon also has strong associations with health, so it might show a suggestion to use for your health.